-Adults: These classes focus on the fundamental and applied techniques at the intermediate to advanced level, reinforcing knnowledge of basic techniques and further developing the student's knowledge of practical application of aikido techniques, including ukemi, and develop flexibility and stamina.
+Adults: These classes focus on the fundamental and applied techniques at the intermediate to advanced level, reinforcing knowledge of basic techniques and further developing the student's knowledge of practical application of Aikido techniques, including ukemi, and develop flexibility and stamina.
 Attendance is open to all adult members, regardless of rank.

-Adults - Advanced: These classes focus on intermediate and advanced techniques and maximum benefit from the class requires some comfort level with ukemi technhiques .
+Adults - Advanced: These classes focus on intermediate and advanced techniques and maximum benefit from the class requires some comfort level with ukemi techniques.
 The class is structured to provide the more advanced students the opportunity to polish techniques and practice a wider variety of applications.
-Attendence is open to all dojo members but these classes are targeted at students with more than two years experience.
+Attendance is open to all dojo members but these classes are targeted at students with more than two years experience.

 Iaido: Iaido is the traditional art of drawing, cutting and re-sheathing the Japanese sword.
 It is a practice separate from, but complementary to Aikido.
 The classes consist of warm-ups, the practice of basic movements and practice of several forms of kata.
 Iaido is a separate study from Aikido.
 Permission of the Chief Instructor is required.